mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

 printf( "float value as an integer: %x\n", tmp.int_value );
 </pre>

-You can also do it via an aliased uint32_t* pointer, but I've experienced this break with GCC -O2, so I prefer the union trick instead.
-Friends of mine point out (likely correctly) that the only _truly standard way_ to get the float as an integer is to cast a pointer to the float value to uint8_t* and reconstruct the integer value from the four byte values accessed individually through the byte pointer.
-Seems a pretty dumb way to do it to me though.
-Ladies and gentlemen... __C++!__
+You can also do this with an aliased uint32_t* pointer, however I've had this break with GCC -O2, so I prefer the union trick instead.
+Friends of mine point out that the only _truly standard way_ to get the float as an integer is to cast a pointer to the float value to char* and reconstruct the integer from the bytes values accessed through the char pointer.

 Meanwhile in the past 5 years I've had no actual problems in the field with the union trick.
-Here's how I serialize an uncompressed float value:
+Here's how I use it to serialize an uncompressed float value:

 <pre>
 template &lt;typename Stream&gt;